“I Love My Strategic Organization,

 Month 11.
 Anything Else?
 What other areas of our organization will benefit from a strategic conversation?

-Remember as you work through these topics, specific questions are less important than thoughtful conversations about them.
-For example, in month one you listed your top five strategy questions.
+Remember, as you work through these topics, specific questions are less critical than thoughtful conversations about them.
+For example, in month one, you listed your top five strategy questions.
 An alternative would be to discuss them, one per month, for the next five meetings rather than discussing competencies as suggested in Month 2.
 In any case, record the main themes from each discussion by inserting a two to three sentence summary in your minutes.
-This will keep everyone up to date and primed for the next discussion.
+This insertion will keep everyone up to date and primed for the next meeting.
 Help your organization to be strategic by moving from once yearly to “every day of the year” strategic thinking.